Past event

 Rob Mills, CEO, Walton Charity

-By agreeing to take part in an ACEVO event, you agree to meet the expectations set out in the code of conduct.
+By agreeing to take part in an ACEVO event (including using the ACEVOFest app/ platform post-event) you agree to meet the expectations set out in the code of conduct.

-By booking a place on this event you agree to the Events, programmes and activities terms & conditions.
+By purchasing a ticket you agree to the Events, programmes and activities terms & conditions.